jiyapalrecha35/Google.github.io/README.md

 ### 27. **Organizing Data in Distributed File Systems using B-trees**

-Google's distributed file systems, such as Google File System (GFS) and Bigtable, leverage B-tree data structures for indexing and organizing vast amounts of data efficiently.
+Google's distributed file systems, such as **Google File System (GFS) and Bigtable**, leverage **B-tree** data structures for indexing and organizing vast amounts of data efficiently.
 B-trees provide logarithmic time complexity for search, insertion, and deletion operations, making them ideal for handling structured data in distributed storage systems.
 This ensures quick and reliable access to data, enhancing the overall performance of Google's storage solutions.

 - **Time Complexity**: \(O(\log n)\) for search, insertion, and deletion on average.